diogoff/qstvec/README.md

 ## Examples

-In these examples, we use some sample circuits from BlueQubit's [*Peaked Portal*](https://app.bluequbit.io/hackathons) hackathon.
+In these examples, we use some circuits from BlueQubit's [*Peaked Portal*](https://app.bluequbit.io/hackathons) hackathon.

 ### Little peak

+In this example, `little_peak.qasm` corresponds to BlueQubit's `P1_little_peak.qasm` circuit.

+The script `little_peak.py` illustrates how to read the circuit and evolve the state vector, instruction by instruction, without any truncation.

+At the end, it prints the most probable bit string.

 ### Sharp peak